zhixuan-lin/paper-notes/17-beta-VAE/notes.md

    4. Generate $z_{li}, z_{lj}$.
 3. Compute $z_{diff}= \frac{1}{L}\sum_{l= 1}^L|z_{li} - z_{lj}|$

-Then one data point will look like $z_{diff}, y$.
+Then one data point will look like $(z_{diff}, y)$.
 This is just a classification problem and we can measure the accuracy.

 # Experiments